Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 ### Rebalancing via tree rotations
 Tree rotations are a mechanism for our tree to self-balance, which prevents our tree from becoming *degenerate*.
-That is, as nodes are inserted and deleted some sections of the tree may become much deeper than others.
+That is, as nodes are inserted and deleted some sections ("subtrees") of the tree may become much deeper than others.

 To see why this is a problem imagine the extreme case: a "tree" where all child nodes are the right-hand child of their parent.
 This is just a linked list, which takes O(n) to find any given node.